kdgregory/log4j-aws-appenders/docs/sns.md

 sending to an email address.
 Note that substitutions are applied when the appender starts, not on a per-message basis.

 You can specify the destination topic either by ARN or name.
-When specifying topic by ARN, the topic must already exist.
-If you specify the topic by name, the appender will attempt to find an existing topic with the specified name.
-If unable to find an existing topic it will create the topic.
+You would normally use ARN to reference a topic in a different account or region, name to reference a topic in the current account/region.
+If you specify the topic by name, you may also enable `autoCreate`, which will create the topic if it does not already exist (this is only appropriate for development/test environments).

 > The appender assumes that, when listing topics, it will only receive topics for the current region.
   That constraint is _not_ explicitly stated in the [API docs](http://docs.aws.amazon.com/sns/latest/api/API_ListTopics.html)